mozilla/butter/README.md

        - `namePrefix` <i>[optional]</i> the prefix to add to any key names passed to the s3 file store.
 For example, if using "v" all keys will become "v/<key>"
        - `nameSuffix` <i>[optional]</i> the suffix to add to any key names passed to the s3 file store.
 For example, if using ".json" all keys will end in ".json"
        - `contentType` <i>[optional]</i> the mime type to use for data written to S3.
 If none given `text/plain` is used.

+#### ImageStore

+As part of the configuration, an `imageStore` should be specified to store converted data-uri images for published projects.
+When a project is saved, the project data is scanned for data-uris which are converted into binary blobs and stored on the server in the `imageStore`.
+Currently, there are no special checks or functionality for image store content-types.
+However, the only images which will be converted are jpegs and pngs.
+Everything else is ignored.
+See below for an example `imageStore` configuration.

 ### Sample production config